roberttonisson/parcel-app/README.md

 ## Requierments

 This project is made in two parts.
-Back-End in .NET5.0 and front-end in React framework using Node.js LTS.
+Back-End in .NET5.0 and front-end in React.ts framework using Node.js LTS.
 Make sure to have these installed, also database connection is required.

 Download or clone this repository.